Road Tolls Slovenia | Driver's Guide 2026

 Some road sections in Slovenia are toll-free:

-• Koper junction to the end of H6 Koper–Lucija (both directions),
+• Koper junction to the end of the H6 Koper–Lucija expressway in both directions,

-• From the Austrian border to Hrušica junction on A2.
+• the section from the Austrian border to the Hrušica junction on the A2 motorway.

 Additional road tolls in Slovenia | Karavanke Tunnel

-Besides the standard tolls, there is one additional charge in Slovenia – the Karavanke Tunnel, connecting Slovenia and Austria.
+Besides the standard tolls, there is one place in Slovenia where you pay extra – the Karavanke Tunnel, which connects Slovenia with Austria.

 Vehicle category Price